bacpop/PopPUNK/docs/options.rst

                            sequences
-     --fit-model           Fit a mixture model to a reference database --refine-model        Refine the accuracy of a fitted model --create-query-db     Create distances between query sequences and a reference database
-     --assign-query        Assign the cluster of query sequences without re- running the whole mixture model
+     --fit-model           Fit a mixture model to a reference database --refine-model        Refine the accuracy of a fitted model --assign-query        Assign the cluster of query sequences without re- running the whole mixture model